12Starlight/linux/file_system/archiving_compression.md

 |:-----|:--------|
 | **`Creating a tarball and compressing via xzip`** | `tar -cv[J]f <name_of_tarball><file>...` |
 | **`Decomposing a tarball and extracting via xzip`** | `tar -xv[J]f <name_of_tarball>` |

+&nbsp;

+## **Creating .zip files**

+Although `.tar .gz` and `.tar .bz2` archives are the archives of choice on Linux, `.zip` archives are common on other operating systems such as Windows and Mac OSX.

+In order to create such archives, use the following commands: